programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 ## Get the Data

+This lesson will show how to create a choropleth map using two data files:
+* A file with the data we want to count and visualize
+* A file with data about the shapes (in this case, counties) to draw on the map

 ### Fatal Force Data
+The *Washington Post*'s "Fatal Force" data is the data to be counted and visualized.

 Before importing the data, I read the *Post*'s [documentation](https://github.com/programminghistorian/ph-submissions/blob/gh-pages/assets/data-into-choropleth-maps-with-python-and-folium/fatal-force-database-README.md) about the datafields, so I know there is a `date` field.

 Pandas tries to parse data as it imports it.
 It is pretty good at recognizing *string* (character) data and *numeric* data and imports them as `object` and `int64` or `float64` datatypes.
 But it struggles with date-time fields.
 If we include the keyword `parse_dates=` parameter, along with the name of the date column, Pandas will parse the date field and make it a `datetime64` datatype.